Think that your content marketing strategy doesn’t matter? Then reflect on this.

 One of the best modern examples of how a company can utilize both automation and engagement to quickly respond to their customers is Starbucks.
 True, the beloved coffee giant has a sizeable footprint when it comes to brick and mortar stores.
 But when the company recently faced criticism for its ill-advised Race Together initiative-the company had to utilize both types of communication effectively to reconnect with their fan base.

 When CEO Howard Schultz announced that he was encouraging baristas at the coffee chain to engage their customers on race, fans were notably skeptical.
-Given the recent emotionally-charged news in the press, many felt that it was an undue urlburden on both employees and caffeine-deprived customers to have a deep discussion on race relations.
+Given the recent emotionally-charged news in the press, many felt that it was an undue burden on both employees and caffeine-deprived customers to have a deep discussion on race relations.

 Unfortunately for the socially-progressive company, their campaign was met with a sizeable backlash-both from the media as well as their legions of followers online.
 The resulting controversy was so extreme, one of their public relations executives elected to close his twitter account to avoid the onslaught of negative feedback.